tunr/slimsurveys-api-php/readme.md

 ### Debugging

-Since the entire client instance is returned by each API method, a simple var_dump($response) will provide some visibilty into how an API request is configured.
+Since the entire client instance is returned by each API method, a simple var_dump($response) will provide some visibility into how an API request is configured.

 ```
 $response = $slimClient->getMySurveys();